Unforgiven (2018 film)

-Unforgiven (Непрощённый) is a Russian drama film directed by Sarik Andreasyan with Dmitry Nagiyev starring as Vitaly Kaloyev.
+Unforgiven (Непрощённый) is a Russian biographical drama film directed by Sarik Andreasyan with Dmitry Nagiyev starring as Vitaly Kaloyev.
 It was released on September 27, 2018.

-The film is based on the Überlingen mid-air collision.
+The film is based on the 2002 Überlingen mid-air collision.

 Plot

+Vitaly Kaloyev is an architect-engineer in Moscow, Russia.
+He refuses to pass the acceptance certificate for a newly finished apartment building, explaining that safety rules were violated, and its better for the construction company to face the fine and fix all potentially dangerous defects, than to put people lives at risk.

-Vitaly Kaloyev is an architect in Moscow, Russia.
-He lives in a big house with his wife Svetlana and their two children Konstantin and Diana.
+Kaloyev lives in a big house with his wife Svetlana and their two children Konstantin and Diana.
 As he returns home, they spend the evening together and after putting the kids to bed, Vitaly tells Svetlana that he has been offered to do a project in Barcelona.
 Vitaly is ready to leave for Barcelona and says goodbye to his family.
 Before he leaves, he gives Konstantin new chess pieces and Diana a pearl necklace.
 His brother Yuri drives him to the airport.

 One year later, Vitaly asks Svetlana and the children to come for a holiday in Spain and she agrees.
 She and the children manage to purchase tickets on a flight that is leaving in a moment and make it just in time.
 Their journey begins, along with several schoolchildren.
 Vitaly waits for his family at Barcelona El Prat International Airport, but as he waits, it is revealed that Vitaly's family's flight Bashkirian Airlines Flight 2937 had collided in the air with a DHL plane just over the skies of the German city of Überlingen.
 Peter Nielsen, a controller at Skyguide, had been working two different screens at the same time and he had to switch from one to another while his colleague went on a rest break.

 Vitaly gets a ticket at the airport and flies off to Überlingen.
 He soon arrives at the crash site, where rescue workers are working.
 After an officer hands him a security jacket and marking flags, Vitaly goes off to search and finds Diana and Svetlana's bodies.